Three from area injured in vehicle crashes

 The crash occurred, according to the state patrol, when the southbound vehicle ran off the road and overturned.

-William S. Flanagan, 55, and the juvenile were taken to Freeman Hospital West in Joplin with minor and moderate injuries, respectfully.
+William S. Flanagan, 55, and the juvenile were taken to Freeman Hospital West in Joplin with minor and moderate injuries, respectively.

 The patrol reported their westbound pickup truck went off the road and overturned.